Why Optimizing Testosterone Levels is Important for Men

 When it comes to the subject of men’s health, testosterone is often mentioned.
 Why is it considered so important, and what does testosterone do?
 Testosterone is a hormone that is produced in men via the testes – it is present in women but in very small amounts – and it is associated with a number of functions, not least sexual performance.
 However, it is not only the libido that testosterone has an effect on, as it is also essential for many other male health factors.

-For example, testosterone makes muscles more powerful, bones stronger, and is also believed to have an effect in the working of the mind.
+For example, this hormone makes muscles more powerful, bones stronger, and is also believed to have an effect in the working of the mind.
 It is sought by bodybuilders via booster supplements for these reasons.
 It can increase stamina and strength, and is essential for the best sexual performance as we have already mentioned, so you can now begin to see why it is such an important hormone in the male body.

 The problem is that testosterone production does not continue infinitely.
 In fact, men over the age of 30 years usually begin to experience their testosterone levels falling, and this can sometimes happen at a younger age.
 They notice a listlessness in their libido, perhaps hair loss, and erectile dysfunction can be another symptom.
 They may also experience mood swings – and even depression – and may feel they have no stamina.

 The question is – is it possible to reverse this downturn in testosterone production?
-Before we talk about that subject, we need to look at another reason why men may start to see a lower testosterone output.
+Before we talk about that subject, we need to look at another reason why men may start to see a lower output.

 Testosterone and Overweight Men